4Surpr1se/Auth_sprint_2/README.md

 This is a FastAPI-based authentication service

 There is still some issues, add_rate_limiting might cause the problem sometimes.
-As a movies admin, it doesn't support authorization yet, but auth works just fine
+As a movies admin, it doesn't support authorization yet, but authentication works just fine

 ## Setup